 The term shrub covers a variety of roses, from bush to hedge roses.
 They are quite hardy and provide a lot of smaller blooms.

 One of the benefits of growing these modern shrub roses is that they do not need deadheading.
-They are considered “self cleaning.”
-These plants bloom heavily and continuous without deadheading all season long.
+They are considered “self-cleaning.”
+These plants bloom heavily and continuously without deadheading all season long.

 However, you should prune your roses to increase blooming and decrease disease and pest problems.
 Do most of your pruning in early spring just before new growth begins by doing a hard cut back to about a foot high.
 This is not necessary, but it’s best practice.
 The heavy cut in spring increases summer blooming and maintains the size.